Casual employment contract (zero hours contract)

 This casual employment contract (also known as a 0 hour contract) covers all legal requirements for information to be given to an employee.
 The main difference between this document and our standard employment contract is that this document gives no obligation to the employer to provide work.
 It provides for variable hours and pro rata holidays and sickness benefits.

 The template is a superb framework for fair and full protection of the employer and compliance with organisational requirements.
 Use of plain English makes editing easy and allows it to be understood by all parties.

 Details such as duties and training provision can be added easily if required, either within the existing text, or by reference to a job description.
-In this "information age", all Net Lawman employment contracts are very strong on protection of the employer's secrets and confidential information.
+In this "information age", all our contracts of employment are very strong on protection of the employer's secrets and confidential information.

 Recent law affecting this agreement

 This agreement is regularly reviewed as changes in employment law are frequent.
 It takes into account that:

 the rights of all employees are now the same regardless of whether they work full-time or part-time